-1. Wireless and cable-based Voice over Internet Protocol (VoIP) services have rapidly displaced traditional landline phones as the primary modes of voice communication in California.

-some providers advertise speeds, staff has observed and reported that delivered speeds are not ubiquitous or constant.

-2. Voice communication itself is a diminishing segment of the broader telecommunications market.

-3. Approximately 92 percent of Californians obtain their voice service in a bundle with broadband.

-4. The Commission's Communications Division has prepared Market Share Analyses that show concentration throughout various communications markets in California, but that none of these markets is a monopoly.
-Further, they find that competition in intermodal voice services (traditional voice, wireless and VoIP telephony taken together) has increased since 2001, predominantly due to competition from mobile and cable VoIP carriers.

-5. Data submitted by Respondents in this proceeding provides information, including in particular additional census block data, which allows a granular assessment of individual markets defined by technology and/or geography and other demographic factors.

-6. In addition, the Federal Communications Commission (FCC) has posted data online, which we have referenced along with data and testimony from Respondents and other parties, and analysis from the Commission's Communications Division.
+- 1. Wireless and cable-based Voice over Internet Protocol (VoIP) services have rapidly displaced traditional landline phones as the primary modes of voice communication in California. - 2.
+Voice communication itself is a diminishing segment of the broader telecommunications market. - 3.
+Approximately 92 percent of Californians obtain their voice service in a bundle with broadband. - 4.
+The Commission's Communications Division has prepared Market Share Analyses that show concentration throughout various communications markets in California, but that none of these markets is a monopoly.
+Further, it finds that competition in intermodal voice services (traditional voice, wireless and VoIP telephony taken together) has increased since 2001, predominantly due to competition of mobile and cable VoIP. - 5.
+The additional data submitted by Respondents in this proceeding provides information, including in particular additional census block data, which allows a more granular assessment of individual markets defined by technology and/or geography and other demographic factors. - 6.
+In addition, the Federal Communications Commission (FCC) has posted data online, which we have attempted to integrate with data from Respondents and from the Communications Division. - 7.
+Taken together, this data tells us: - a.
+Most residential wireline customers with voice service obtain that service from either the legacy incumbent telephone provider or cable VoIP providers; - b.
+Concentration in the wireless market has increased since 2001; - c.
+For most consumers, wireline and wireless voice services are substitutes.
+Stated differently, mobile voice service is a

-- 7. Data and testimony submitted in this proceeding suggest the following: - a.
-Most residential customers with wireline voice service obtain that service from either the legacy incumbent telephone provider or a cable VoIP provider; - b.
-Concentration in the wireless market increased both before and since URF; - c.
-Mobile voice service is a substitute for fixed landline voice service for most Californians, subject to limitations including coverage gaps, the special needs of customers with disabilities or medical devices that are not necessarily served by mobile service, and weak indoor wireless signals;
+- substitute for fixed landline voice service for most Californians, subject to limitations including coverage gaps, the special needs of customers with disabilities or medical devices that are not necessarily served by mobile service, and weak indoor wireless signals; - d.
+Evidence suggests that this is one-way substitutability.

-- d.
-Substitution appears to be one-way.
 Landline voice service is typically not a substitute for mobile voice service due to its lack of mobility; - e.
-Competition in this consumer intermodal voice market, as measured by service deployment and market concentration, appears strong; - f.
-Whether landline and mobile services are substitutes for business customers is unclear; - g.
-For most consumers, residential and mobile broadband services are not substitutes for each other, because of higher data usage prices and lower data caps for mobile compared with residential broadband, among other reasons; and - h.
-Our analysis of the substitutability of broadband services could change if either 5G wireless becomes a closer substitute for residential broadband, or if residential broadband services improve their mobility through new functionality or other innovation.
-In that case, data caps, prices, indoor access, and backhaul adequacy for 5G services would be issues that would warrant further examination.

-8. With the rapid convergence of voice communications, Internet access, and video streaming into applications that are all accessible from a single device, the economic and social importance of the telecommunications network has multiplied, making the network an "essential infrastructure for [the] 21st century."

-9. To examine telecommunications competition in California, we must also examine the services available in different parts of the State, and the service subscriptions in different parts of the State.

-10. There are segments of the California populace that have not fully benefitted from competition and advances in technology.
-The so-called "digital divide" between geographic and economic sub-groups of the State's population has widened.
+Competition in this retail intermodal voice market, as measured above, appears strong; - f.
+Whether landline and mobile services are substitutes for business customers is less clear; - g.
+For most consumers, residential and mobile broadband services are not substitutes for each other.
+Mobile data service, at present, is typically not a substitute for residential broadband service because of higher data usage prices for mobile and lower data caps for mobile compared with residential broadband; and - h.
+Our analysis of the substitutability of broadband services could change if either 5G wireless becomes a closer substitute for residential broadband, or if residential broadband services improve their mobility through new functionality or other innovation. - 8.
+With the rapid convergence of voice communications, Internet access, and video streaming into applications that are all accessible from a single device, the economic and social importance of the telecommunications network has multiplied, making the network an "essential infrastructure for [the] 21st century." - 9.
+To examine telecommunications competition in California, we must also examine the services available in different parts of the State, and the service subscriptions in different parts of the State. - 10.
+The so-called "digital divide" between geographic and economic subgroups of the State's population has widened.
 Those Californians who lack reliable and affordable access to that network are unable to participate fully in the economy and society of the 21st century.
-For rural and tribal Californians, the "digital divide" stems largely from the lack of sufficient deployment of telecommunications facilities and services.
+For rural and tribal Californians, the "digital divide" stems largely from the lack of sufficient deployment of telecommunications services.
 For low-income Californians, the "digital divide" stems largely from the unaffordability of telecommunications services.